leif-behrens/wiki-portfolio/tryhackme/ctf/evil_gpt_v2.md

 # Approach

 I only got the IP address from the target machine.
-So I made a SYN nmap scan to figure out what ports are open:
+So I made a SYN Nmap scan to figure out which ports were open:

 ![evil-gptv2_02.png](/thm/ctf/evil-gptv2_02.png)

-Since port 80 is open I used my webbrowser and tried to access the server.
+Since port 80 was open, I used my web browser to access the server.
 I saw the following interface:

 ![evil-gptv2_02.png](/thm/ctf/evil-gptv2_03.png)

-I tried a simple `ls` command and received following output:
+I tried a simple `ls` command and received the following output:

 ![evil-gptv2_04.png](/thm/ctf/evil-gptv2_04.png)

-So unlike the first [Evil-GPT room](/tryhackme/ctf/evil_gpt) I cannot ask the AI to execute commands.
-So I start asking the model human-like question.
-I started if it could provide me the flag:
+So, unlike the first [Evil-GPT room](/tryhackme/ctf/evil_gpt), I couldn’t ask the AI to execute commands directly on the server it is running on.
+Instead, I started asking the model human-like questions.
+First, I asked if it could provide me with the flag:

 ![evil-gptv2_05.png](/thm/ctf/evil-gptv2_05.png)

-I then want the AI to forget all the rules that the system gave the bot but it didn't work:
+Next, I tried to make the AI forget all its system rules, but it refused:

 ![evil-gptv2_06.png](/thm/ctf/evil-gptv2_06.png)

-Then I asked the bot to provide the rules he has to follow, where it revealed the flag:
+Then I asked the bot to provide the rules it has to follow, which revealed the flag:

 ![evil-gptv2_07.png](/thm/ctf/evil-gptv2_07.png)